BestTimesToVisit.com Logo

 Jerusalem Light Rail

-The light rail is a modern and efficient way to travel between major areas of Jerusalem, including the city center, Mount Herzl, and the Hebrew University.
-It's clean, air-conditioned, and runs frequently.
-It's particularly useful for avoiding traffic congestion.
+The light rail is a modern, efficient way to travel between major areas of Jerusalem, including the city center, Mount Herzl, and the Hebrew University.
+It's clean, air-conditioned, and relatively quick, especially during peak hours when traffic is heavy.
+It's a great option for avoiding Jerusalem's notoriously congested roads.

-Tip:Purchase a Rav-Kav card for easy payment and discounted fares.
-Be aware of Shabbat (Friday evening to Saturday evening) when the light rail does not operate.
-Download the 'Rav Kav' app for easy recharging and trip planning.
+Tip:Purchase tickets using the Rav-Kav card for cheaper fares and easier access.
+Be aware of Shabbat (from Friday evening to Saturday evening) when the light rail does not operate.
+Download the Moovit app for real-time updates and route planning.

 Sherut (Shared Taxi)